Tech-Modernization/ansible_code_0324/README.md

-# Configure Splunk to get ELB and Cloudfront log through AWS SQS queues
+# Configure Splunk to get ELB and CloudFront log from AWS SQS queues

 # Background
-* AWS ELB and Cloudfront both can send their log to an S3 buckets
+* AWS ELB and CloudFront both can send their log to S3 buckets
 * An S3 bucket can be configured to post change events to an SQS queue
-* Splunk provides AWS add-on and parsers to ingest ELB and cloudfront logs via SQS queues
+* Splunk provides an AWS add-on and parsers to ingest ELB and CloudFront logs via SQS queues

 # Summary
 * Define a naming convention for SQS queues uses for ELB and CloudFront log transport,
-* Run 'aws sqs list-queues' command to fetch all the relevant queues.
+* Run 'aws sqs list-queues' command to list all the relevant SQS queues.
 * Create Splunk AWS add-on configuration file based on discovered SQS queues.
 * Use anisble to deliver the AWS add-on configuration file to the Splunk server and trigger Splunk server to reload its AWS monitor configuration.